Italy arrests Chechen man suspected of Islamic State link

 The police added that the investigations were led by the country's special operations police as part of a broader effort to search for foreign fighters from Chechnya.

-(Reporting by Giulia Segreti; Editing by Stephen Powell)
+Reporting by Giulia Segreti; Editing by Stephen Powell